Atlanta Death Midwifery

 Maurice assists with Home Funeral Guidance and Death Education.

-Catherine serves as Death Midwife.
+Catherine serves as Death Doula.
 Catherine was called to do this work in 2009 when she lost a dear friend to cancer who had no one supporting him through his process.
 It was then she recognized how important it was to hold space for the people you love and felt honored to be of service for the many other "home goings" that came in the future.
 This calling has blessed her to learn the customs, prayers and songs of many cultures which is a great asset to serving those who have lost loved ones and those making their sacred transition.

 She believes there's so much value in holding space and caring for the dying just as much as we care for the living.
 She devotes most of her time to being of service and learning and preserving the old ways for the future.